 Exploring Konark Sun Temple

 Imagine a colossal chariot with twelve ornamental wheels drawn by seven horses emerging from a blue sea.
 This is the epic vision that envisaged the design and architecture of the famous Konark Sun Temple.
 Narasimhadeva-I of the Ganga dynasty built it in the 13th century, and its sheer size and design with exquisite carvings make the Sun Temple the magnum opus of Kalinga architecture.
-It took 1200 men 12 years to construct the Sun Temple, which is known for its architectural brilliance and is nothing short of an engineering marvel.
+More than 1200 men over 12 years constructed the Sun Temple, known for its architectural brilliance and is nothing short of an engineering marvel.
 It received a UNESCO World Heritage Site tag in 1984.
 Rabindranath Tagore described it as “Here the language of stone surpasses the language of man”.

 Having visited the Modera Sun Temple in Pattan, Gujarat, six years ago, the Konark Sun Temple has long been on our wish list.
 Read on to know how we went about exploring the Konark Sun Temple.